-Well, folks, it’s that time of year once again – Christmas has officially arrived in London.
+It’s that time of year once again – Christmas has officially arrived in London.
 And you know what that means – yup, defusing potentially hostile conversations between family members without upsetting either side of the argument!
 And the easiest way to do that is by changing the topic entirely, or by dazzling them with a fun fact.
-So, why not do both (and keep it festive) by whipping out these festive facts about Christmas?
+So, why not do both (and keep it festive) by whipping out these festive fun facts about Christmas?
 Whoever’s doing hosting duty this year will thank you.

 Or, alternatively, maybe you’re at a Christmas work party and the conversation is fizzling.
-Have no fear; these festive facts will work a charm at injecting a spark back into chatting to your colleagues.
+Have no fear; these festive fun facts will work a charm at injecting a spark back into chatting to your colleagues.
 Or maybe you’re just here for some light reading that’s also edumacational?
-No matter the reason, you’ll be sure to impress everyone with these some festive facts.
+No matter the reason, you’ll be sure to impress everyone with these festive fun facts.
 Ho-ho-ho!

 1. The first commercial Christmas card was printed in London in 1843

-It was commissioned by a bloke called Sir Henry Cole, and it pictures three generations of a family drinking wine and celebrating.
+It was commissioned by a bloke called Sir Henry Cole, and it shows three generations of a family drinking wine and celebrating.
 The initial run saw 1000 cards printed – each of which was hand-coloured.
-Coincidentally, the card was distributed in the same week that Dickens’ iconic Christmas story, ‘A Christmas Carol’ was published.
+Coincidentally, the card was distributed in the same week that Dickens’ iconic Christmas story, ‘A Christmas Carol’, was published.
 You can see one of the cards on display at The Postal Museum.

 2. The Christmas tree in Trafalgar Square is sent to us by Norway every year